Edgeworth/memerna/README.md

 ### Building

+Run git submodule init and git submodule update to pull in external dependencies.
+Make sure you are on the right branch for them.

 ./build.py -t [debug, asan, msan, ubsan, release] -c

 Will use clang with -c.
 The flag -t specifies the build type.
 Then run from ./build/memerna.